“Why don’t we do the things we know are good for us?” This is one of the most common questions I hear on a daily basis.

 Slow but sure wins the race.
 Remember the story of the hare and the tortoise?

-Creating helpful habits means when you fatigue and fall back into habit mode your chances of doing the things you want to do increases
+Creating helpful habits increases your chance of doing the things you want to do

-The key is to create helpful, successful habits so when you tire, Speedy now operates from these new habits so you are heading purposefully towards your destination.
-Slow but sure wins the race.
+The key is to create helpful, successful habits so when you tire, Speedy now operates from these new habits.
+Slowly and surely you can then head more purposefully towards your destination.
 When you align both parts of your mind, you have the captain, Steady, taking charge and the crew, Speedy, following orders.
 As a result, the journey is smoother and the destination reached.
 Even more important, you no longer have to agonise over the question,

 ‘Why don’t we do the things we know are good for us.’

+Slow but sure wins the race.
 Above all, you have a strategy for steering your ship in the right direction and ensuring Speedy and Steady work together to win your chosen race.
-Next, you need to know how to avoid distraction so you can take your success to the next level.
+Finally, you need to learn exactly how to keep focused and how to avoid distractions so you can achieve more of what you want and take your success to the next level.

 Mandy Napier is a Global High Performance Mindset Coach who is dedicated to supporting high achievers fulfil their potential and achieve extraordinary results professionally and personally.
 Transformations are the norm, and results guaranteed.